Sephirothbahamut/Accio-Niffler/Milestone 1.md

 ## 2. Settings
 ###  Hogwarts
 ![Hogwarts](Pictures/Locations/Hogwarts/Hogwarts_Castle.png)
 Hogwarts is a School of Witchcraft and Wizardry.
 It's located in the Highlands Scots, in the United Kingdom.
 Surrounded by the Black Lake and the Forbidden Forest, the school is a castle which has its roots at the end of 10th century, for all this time its grandeur made it one the school more important in the magical world.
-On the outside, there are many towers that connect the various areas, moreover it has many meadows, Quidditch field, and other annexed structures: like the hut of the Keeper of the keys, game and grounds and the green house, where the herbology lessons are held.
+On the outside, there are many towers that connect the various areas, moreover it has many meadows, Quidditch pitch, and other annexed structures: like the hut of the Keeper of the keys, game and grounds and the green house, where the herbology lessons are held.
 On the inside, there are seven floors that host classrooms, four dormitories, one Great Hall, and other mysterious rooms.
 The school has of 142 stairways, each of them seems to have a live of its own as they have fun a change their position and cause poor students to go astray.
 And it is wrapped by many magical protections, making it invisible to Muggles, this means that only wizards live in the castle.

 ### Great Hall
 ![GreatHall](Pictures/Locations/Hogwarts/Hogwarts_GreatHall.jpg)